 Finally, as an out of the (pizza) box option, we could push the idea of “Italian cooking” harder.
 We could diversify into new areas.

 We could offer Italian cooking classes, for example.
 Or publish an Italian recipe book.

 Existing customers might like it.
 But there’s potentially lots of new customers and segments in those categories too.

 Customers who like to learn how to cook, and customers who like to cook at home.
 Those would be new markets for us.

 Those would be diversification growth opportunities which wouldn’t fit the other options in the Ansoff matrix.
 They’d be more risky (as we don’t know those categories).
 But any sales would be entirely new growth.

 So far, we’ve talked about each Ansoff matrix growth option as a separate strategy.

-But depending on the way your business works, they don’t always have to be separate.
+But depending on how your business works, they don’t have to be separate.

 Short-term – market penetration

 Having some ‘market penetration’ projects in your marketing innovation portfolio gives you a few safer bets.
 They’re more more likely to generate a short-term return.
 This keeps cash flow and profit ticking over.
 You can have a lot of small penetration projects running.